View all newsletters

 Above all, the rooms at Four Seasons Marunouchi are extremely comfortable.
 We stayed in a generously sized Deluxe King Room with floor-to-ceiling windows revealing sweeping views across the tracks at Tokyo Station (not all rooms have station views so be sure to request one if you fancy some transporting).

-Despite being fairly close to the ground – the hotel occupies floors three to seven of the building – rooms are quiet thanks to the triple glazing.
+Despite being fairly close to the ground – the hotel occupies floors one to seven of the building – rooms are quiet thanks to the triple glazing.
 You can still hear the trains so light sleepers may want to request a room on the other side of the building that doesn’t face the station.

 There are just 57 rooms at Four Seasons Marunouchi / ©Four Seasons